giannilmbd/dynare/doc/manual/source/the-model-file.rst

     |br| *In stochastic context*

-    For stochastic simulations, the ``shocks`` block specifies the non zero elements of the covariance matrix of the shocks of exogenous variables.
+    For stochastic simulations, the ``shocks`` block specifies the non zero elements of the covariance matrix and coskewnes tensor of the shocks of exogenous variables.

     You can use the following types of entries in the block: